Sevara Nazarkhan at St. George’s, Brandon Hill, June 22 2004

 The delightful St. George’s may have been half empty, but the glass was at least half full on Tuesday night at the excellent soundbox of this former church.

-Ms Navarkhan’s understated dancing and whirling was hypnotic, and this was the first time I had seen anyone playing air-dutar (the dutar is the two-stringed Asian lute).
+Ms Nazarkhan’s understated dancing and whirling was hypnotic, and this was certainly the first time I had seen anyone playing air-dutar (the dutar is the two-stringed Asian lute).
 It was no surprise to see Bjork at the top of her list of influences in the programme notes, closely followed by Nusrat Fateh Ali Khan.

-Sevara is no individualist diva, however; her extremely contactful nature had us clapping along to at least one Uzbek song.
+Sevara Nazarkhan is no individualist diva, however; her extremely contactful nature had us clapping along to at least one Uzbek song.
 As with many other things in life, Asians have a thing or two to teach complacent Europeans and North Americans.
-This was a World Music of difference from our bored, disaffected pop/rock musicians, the whole band genuinely smiling periodically throughout.
+This was a World Music of difference to our bored, disaffected pop/rock musicians, the whole band genuinely smiling periodically throughout.